-To determine the version of the C++ redistributable package to install, certain factors need to be considered.
-Basically, it is recommended you check the year (and month) the affected application was developed.
+To determine the version of the C++ redistributable package to install, it is recommended that you check the year (and month) of the affected application that was developed.

 Once this is known, you can proceed and download a version of the redistributable package that was released a year or two prior to the development of the affected program.

 We have outlined three solutions in this tutorial, which, if applied as appropriate, should fix the Activation context generation failed error.